 Just a hop-and-a-skip from Miami, Florida, a Bahamas honeymoon is among the most desired for newlyweds.

-Just a hop-and-a-skip from Miami, Florida, a Bahamas honeymoon is among the most desired for newlyweds.
-And for good reason: with more than 700 islands and cays, couples have plenty of sights that’ll leave them breathless.
+A Bahamas honeymoon is a popular choice for newlyweds on the hunt for a tropical destination for their trip.
+With more than 700 islands and cays, couples have plenty of places to see and explore.
 Especially for adventurous twosomes who prefer the waves over rolling hills or snowy mountaintops, this stretch in the Caribbean is renowned worldwide for scuba diving.
 Not only is it home to the infamous, oversized Andros Barrier Reef but also to Thunderball Grotto, which you might recognize from many James Bond movies.

 Thanks to temperatures that can only be described as gorgeous, a Bahamas honeymoon is recommended in each and every month of the year.
 However, if you and your new forever partner want to avoid crowds and high prices, there are a few strategic considerations you can make.
 The most popular season is winter, when many Americans flee the frigid forecasts that threaten to cover them in snow.
 Another overcrowded time is during spring break - from March to mid-April - when a mix of high schoolers, college kids and families flock for a much-needed getaway.
 Luckily though, late April through December is just-about-perfect timing for your Bahamas honeymoon, with dependable sunny days and beautiful sunsets to kiss under.
 As an added bonus, Bahamian weather doesn’t run a high risk for hurricanes, since more tropical cyclones hit the shores of nearby United States than this Caribbean destination.